Huge Iceland waterfall sends water down rocky cliffs into a teal lagoon while a traveler stands at the edge at sunset.

 This morning, explore part of the vast Hornstrandir Nature Reserve that can only be reached by boat.
 A wild, untouched realm of tundra, sea cliffs, flowering fields and glacier-carved fjords, this 220-square-mile landscape in the most remote corner of Iceland has been protected since 1974.
 Humans inhabited scattered settlements along Hornstrandir’s bays and coves in recent centuries, although they were abandoned in the 1950s as residents sought growing job opportunities and an escape from harsh living conditions, leaving for surrounding towns.
 No roads, power lines or other manmade structures remain except for a few summerhouses that dot parts of the area.

 Across the bay of Isafjardardjup, get close to the sheer cliffs on Bjarnarnupur before slowly passing a striking rock arch that’s home to cormorants and other seabirds.
-And with millions of seabirds nesting in Hornstrandir’s tall cliffs, the reserve is also home to protected Arctic foxes that roam freely on the land.
+And with millions of seabirds nesting in Hornstrandir’s tall cliffs, the reserve is also home to protected arctic foxes that roam freely on the land.
 Whales and puffins are often seen in the sea en route to Kviar, the base for discovering the pristine Hornstrandir region.
 Kviar was a large farm until 1948, when the family that lived here joined their neighbors in search of an easier life elsewhere.
-The old farmhouse, now called Kviar Lodge, has been renovated as a cozy base for exploration, and we may see foxes playing outside.
+The old farmhouse, now called Kviar Lodge, has been renovated as a cozy base for exploration, and you may see foxes playing outside.
 Take a short walk up the valley to look for some of the rich birdlife in the area, including common species such as eider ducks, swans, oystercatchers and snipes to rarer birds such as the white-tailed eagle.
-If foxes are present, we respect their summer breeding season and keeping a distance.
+If foxes are present, then respect their summer breeding season and keep a distance.

 Returning to Isafjordur, have an early farewell dinner and then head to the airport for the evening flight to Reykjavik.